Built in trial.

 One flat fee.

 You go to trial a few times a year.
-You shouldn't pay for jury-selection software every month you're not picking a jury.
+You shouldn't pay for trial software every month you're not in trial.

 Why No Subscription

 Subscription pricing makes sense for software you use every day.
-Voir dire isn't that.
-JurisOS is priced like the trial tool it is: $1,000 per dashboard, paid once, for the trial you're actually in.
+Trial isn't that.
+JurisOS is priced like the trial tool it is: $1,000 per product, per trial — $1,500 for any two, $2,250 for any three, or $3,000 for the full system — paid once, for the trial you're actually in.
 When your next trial comes, we build your next dashboard.

-Every dashboard is prepared for your specific case — caption, court, jurisdiction rules, questionnaires if you have them — and delivered ready to open at counsel table, no install and no account.
+Every dashboard is prepared for your specific case — caption, court, jurisdiction rules, exhibit list, questionnaires if you have them — and delivered ready to open at counsel table, no install and no account.

 Juris